Explaining the Black-box Smoothly- A Counterfactual Approach: Methodology

 where $\gL_{\text{rec}}(\cdot)$ is defined in Eq.~\ref{eq:rec_s}.
 We minimize this loss only while reconstructing the input image (either by performing self or cyclic reconstruction).
-For the explanation image, $\rvx_{\delta}$, with a bin number different from the input image, we didn't enforce the reconstruction loss to ensure that the explanation function is not biased towards foreign objects or region-specific details.
+Please note, the classifier $f$ and support networks $S(\cdot)$ and $O(\cdot)$ remained fixed during training.